fwcd/appicongen/README.md

 # Appicongen

-A small CLI tool for generating app icon sets for macOS/iOS projects.
+A small CLI tool for generating app icon sets for macOS, iOS and watchOS projects.

 ## Examples